optimajet/WorkflowEngineApi.NET/README.md

 username `admin` and password `admin`.

 The auth controller has a POST method allowing you to create a new user with any set of privileges.
-Privileges are specified in dot format, such as `workflow-api.health`.
+Privileges are specified in dot format, such as `workflow-api.readiness`.
 You can learn more about privileges in the [documentation](https://workflowengine.io/documentation/web-api/security) or use the convenient builder in the `IWorkflowApiPermissions` service to get or validate a list of privileges.